-Keep well watered until established in the ground; if growing in a pot, then just keep well watered! especially in the summer months.
+Keep well watered until established in the ground; if growing in a pot, then just keep well watered! and of course feed during spring and summer.
 Very architectural and easy to grow.
 One of the hardiest

 - Eventual Size: Up to 1.5m - 2.5m metres, but can be pruned